farnoosh27/LeetCode-Solutions/26_removeduplicates/26_solutions.md

 ## Time Complexity:
-Each pointer iterates over the same array, so, the time complexity is O(2.n) which we can assume O(n)
+Each pointer iterates over the same array, so, the time complexity is O(2.n) which we can assume O(n) The space complexity of the given function is O(1) or constant space complexity.